Karla Bonoff…Deserved More Success

 Billboard magazine’s 125th Anniversary turned into a battle of the bands with The Beatles at #1 and The Stones at #2.
 The way the magazine ranked all the artists was a combination of their U.S. chart success on the Hot 100 singles chart, along with the success of their albums on the Top 200 chart.
 We’ll look at the top thirty artists, but first let’s compare the two biggest artists.

 The Billboard statistics are actually overwhelming for The Beatles compared with The Stones (or anybody else).
-The Beatles spent 132 weeks at #1 on the album chart, and that’s about double the next highest artist, Elvis Presley.
-Taylor Swift is a not-too-distant third.
+The Beatles spent 132 weeks at #1 on the album chart, and that’s about double the next highest artist, Taylor Swift (at 86 weeks as of 2024).

 The Beatles had 20 #1 singles, The Stones had 8.
 The Beatles had 19 #1 albums, and The Stones had 9.
 One way The Stones surpassed The Beatles is that they stayed together!
 That means they charted 37 albums over the years, and that’s the impressive reason they earned the #2 position on the top artists list.
 The Beatles vs The Stones was always a rivalry between friends, and in the end, they both won in their own ways.
 By the way, the only artist to make this list in a group and as a solo artist is Paul McCartney.